Application is closed now!

 What happens after you have been assigned a topic?

-The work on your thesis / project starts in the third week of the semester.
+The work on your thesis / project starts in the second week of the semester.
 There will be a mandatory weekly meeting on

 for all students associated to the Machine Learning and High Performance Computing group.
 At the beginning, P. Zaspel uses this meeting to give further background on thesis writing.
 Over the time, the meeting is used such that students give an update on their progress on a weekly basis.
 This involves a short presentation by each student.
 All questions that have come up will be discussed.
 Moreover, students document their progress in a dedicated Moodle course (ZaspelStudents), where each student has her/his on page to store all relevant information.